 You will also be studying at Sweden's oldest university and at a faculty that has a history spanning more than 500 years.

-Student profile This programme is designed for those of you who wants to deepen your understanding of intellectual property law.
+Student profile This programme is designed for students who wish to develop their understanding of intellectual property law.

 You might also be someone who works in areas influenced by intellectual property law and is interested in the area.